Archduke Charles Joseph of Austria (born 1745): Death

-The rivalry between the brothers was ended by Charles Joseph's premature death from smallpox, two weeks before his sixteenth birthday.
+The rivalry between the brothers was ended by Charles Joseph's early death from smallpox, two weeks before his sixteenth birthday.
 While his mother was sitting by his bed in tears, Charles Joseph told her:

 You should not weep for me, dear mother, for had I lived, I would have brought you many more tears!

 Charles Joseph is buried in the Imperial Crypt in Vienna.
 His heart was buried separately in the Habsburg Crypt in the Loreto chapel of the Augustinian Church in Vienna.

+Had he survived or avoided the illness that killed him he would have become the next Holy Roman Emperor after his eldest brother's death in 1790.